QIWI-API/qiwipay-docs/qiwipay_en.html.md

 * In all other cases, operation is treated as successful.

 <a name="test_limit"></a>

-Test environment has restrictions on the total amount and number of operations.
-By default, maximum amount of test transaction is 10 rubles.
-Maximum number of test transactions is 100 per day (MSK time zone).
+Test environment has restrictions on the total amount and number of operations:

+* Maximum allowed amount of a single test transaction is 10 rubles.
+* Maximum number of test transactions is 100 per day (MSK time zone).
 Only test transactions within allowed amount are taken into account.

 To process 3DS operation, use `unknown name` as card holder name.